isralduke/thatbook/21-ecclesiastes.md

 > and it weighs heavily on people:
 > <a name="6:2">6:2</a> God gives a man riches, property, and wealth
 > so that he lacks nothing that his heart desires,
-> yet God does not enable him to enjoy the fruit of his labor—
+> yet God does not enable him to enjoy the fruit of his labor —
 > instead, someone else enjoys it!
 > This is fruitless and a grave misfortune.
-> <a name="6:3">6:3</a> Even if a man fathers a hundred children and lives many years—
+> <a name="6:3">6:3</a> Even if a man fathers a hundred children and lives many years —
-> even if he lives long, long time, but cannot enjoy his prosperity—
+> even if he lives long, long time, but cannot enjoy his prosperity —
-> even if he were to live forever—
+> even if he were to live forever —
 > I would say, “A stillborn child is better off than him!”
 > <a name="6:4">6:4</a> Though the stillborn child came into the world for no reason and departed into darkness,
 > though its name is shrouded in darkness,
 > <a name="6:5">6:5</a> though it never saw the light of day nor knew anything,
-> yet it has more rest than that man—
+> yet it has more rest than that man —
 > <a name="6:6">6:6</a> if he should live a thousand years twice, yet does not enjoy his prosperity.
 > For both of them die!
-> <a name="6:7">6:7</a> All of man’s labor is for nothing more than to fill his stomach—
+> <a name="6:7">6:7</a> All of man’s labor is for nothing more than to fill his stomach —
 > yet his appetite is never satisfied!
 > <a name="6:8">6:8</a> So what advantage does a wise man have over a fool?
 > And what advantage does a pauper gain by knowing how to survive?
 > <a name="6:9">6:9</a> It is better to be content with what the eyes can see
 > than for one’s heart to always crave more.
-> This continual longing is futile—like chasing the wind.
+> This continual longing is futile — like chasing the wind.

 ### The Futile Way Life Works